Bob Probert: Death

 Bob Probert died of a heart attack on July 5, 2010.
 During a severe heat wave, while boating on Lake St. Clair with his children, father-in-law, and mother-in-law, Probert developed what was described as "severe chest pain" and collapsed at approximately 2:00 pm local time.
 His stepfather-in-law, Dan Parkinson, the Cornwall, Ontario chief of police, attempted CPR to save his life.
 He was rushed to Windsor Regional Hospital's Metropolitan Campus with no vital signs.
 Efforts to revive him were unsuccessful, and he was pronounced dead later that afternoon.

-Funeral services were held July 9, 2010, in Windsor, Ontario, and attended by several former teammates and opponents, including Dino Ciccarelli, Tie Domi, Chris Nilan, Gerard Gallant, Doug Gilmour, Stu Grimson, Joey Kocur, Brad McCrimmon, Darren McCarty and Steve Yzerman, as well as Red Wings general manager Ken Holland and owners Mike and Marian Ilitch.
+Funeral services were held July 9, 2010, in Windsor, Ontario, and attended by several former teammates and opponents, including Dino Ciccarelli, Tie Domi, Chris Nilan, Gerard Gallant, Doug Gilmour, Stu Grimson, Joey Kocur, Petr Klima, Brad McCrimmon, Darren McCarty, and Steve Yzerman, as well as Red Wings general manager Ken Holland and owners Mike and Marian Ilitch.
 Yzerman delivered the eulogy.
 In recognition of Probert's love of motorcycle riding, his funeral procession was led by a group of 54 motorcyclists, and his casket was transported on a custom-built motorcycle sidecar.
 Probert is survived by his wife, Dani, and four children.

 Probert's family announced, on September 25, 2010, that his brain would be donated to the Sports Legacy Institute to assist researchers who are studying the effects of concussions and other sports-related head injuries.
 In March 2011, it was reported that researchers at Boston University had found evidence of chronic traumatic encephalopathy in Probert's brain.

 On Sunday April 9, 2017, Probert's family spread his ashes in the Red Wings penalty box at Joe Louis Arena's final game.

-Personal
+Personal life

 Probert married Danielle Wood in 1993.
-They have four children.
+They had four children.
 He had an older brother, Norm, who also played hockey.
 Norm never played in the NHL, but it is mentioned in the 2018 documentary Tough Guy: The Bob Probert Story that Norm "briefly played in Czechoslovakia."
-However, there is no evidence for this claim even in the Czech sources.